seanpmaxwell/SoundboardMaker/README.md

 ## <a name="load-project"></a> Load Project

 If you've saved a project then started a new project or closed the program, you can reopen a saved project.
 Click "Load Project" and select your previously saved project.

+## <a name="compiling-source-files"></a> Compiling
+- Compile src files: `javac -d bin/ src/*.java`
+- Create jar file: `jar cvfe SimplePaint.jar Main -C bin .`
+- Run the jar file: `java -jar SimplePaint.jar`